Tally Ho! Corner,

 Located on a large island site of Tally Ho!
 Corner at 707 High Road North Finchley.
 Tally Ho!
 Corner was the terminus for the trams in this part of north London and in later years became the terminus for the trolly buses, which encircled the building.
 The site was created in the 1930’s for a road widening scheme and in May 1934 plans were approved for a 2,500 seat Dominion Cinema to be designed by well respected cinema architects John Stanley Beard & Bennett.
 This plan never got off the ground, and in July 1934, the site was purchased by Gaumont British Theatres.

 The beautiful Gaumont Theatre was considered one of the chains finest cinemas.
-It opened on 19th July 1937 with Humphrey Bogart in "Black Legion" and George Formby in "Feather Your Nest" The brick exterior had a semi-circular tower on the left-hand side.
+It opened on 19th July 1937 with Humphrey Bogart in "Black Legion" and George Formby in "Feather Your Nest" Actress Anna Lee appeared ‘in person’.
+The brick exterior had a semi-circular tower on the left-hand side.
 Half-way up the tower was an elaborate bas-relief carving in Portland stone, created by artist & designer Newbury A. Trent.
 Considered the finest of his panels that he designed for several Gaumont Theatre’s at that time, it depicted the shooting of a film, with lights, camera, director and actors.
-The mass of brickwork on the facade was broken by a large window which stretched across, just above the canopy level, and allowed diners in the 120 seat restaurant to view the street scene below.
+The mass of brickwork on the facade was broken by a large window which stretched across, just above the canopy level, and allowed diners in the 120 seat cafe/restaurant to view the street scene below.

 Inside the auditorium, seating was provided for 1,390 in the stalls and 725 in the balcony, which only marginally overhung the stalls.
 There were nine elaborate light fittings hanging from the ceiling, and the lower side walls were paneled Mahogany wood.
 The style of decoration was described as ‘Modern Swedish’ at the time.
 The Gaumont was a very wide cinema, and consequently with its 53 feet wide proscenium, was well suited in later years to screen CinemaScope films.
 It was equipped with a Compton 3Manual/9Ranks organ which was located on a lift on the left side of the orchestra pit.
-It was opened by organist Frederick Bayco.
+It was opened by organist Fredric Bayco who was guest organist for a week from his base at the Dominion Theatre on Tottenham Court Road.
 There was a fully equipped stage, which was 36 feet deep, and a large stage house for scenery.
 There were six large dressing rooms and other smaller ones.
 The cinema had a large car park at the rear.

 Always well maintained, to suit the rather up-market district of Finchley, with the downturn in cinema-going in the 1970’s, the balcony was closed off and the stalls re-seated with 831 luxury chairs.
 The Compton organ was played mainly on Sundays in later years, and was occasionally broadcast by the BBC.
 It was sold and removed from the Gaumont in 1967.
 It was installed in the Plough Inn, Great Munden, Hertfordshire, and was played regularly for many years.
 However in the early-2000’s new landlords took over the pub, and the organ was removed and is currently in storage.